Collision-induced torque mediates transition of chiral dynamic patterns formed by active particles: Introduction

 \section{Introduction}

-Collective motion is an emergent phenomenon exhibited by living organisms, which gives rise to fascinating patterns \cite{vicsek2012collective,couzin2003, parrish2002}.
-Recently, the collective motion and patterns observed in nature have been contemplated in artificial systems by using the cytoskeletal filaments microtubules (MTs) and F-actins.
-Upon propulsion by their associated bimolecular motors, cytoskeletal filaments exhibited collective motion mediated by attractive interaction \cite{hess2005NL, tamura2011SM, kawamura2008chirality, kakugo2011controlled, wada2015sm, wada2015biomol} or crowded conditions \cite{schaller2010polar,inoue2015ns,sumino2012large}.
-Local alignment interactions, {\it i.e.} collision-induced alignment of two self-propelled filaments play important roles in the emergence of their collective motion \cite{schaller2010polar,inoue2015ns,sumino2012large}.
-The resulting patterns of circular mesoscopic structures, streams and vortices exhibited local or global rotational motion along clockwise (CW) or counterclockwise (CCW) direction \cite{kawamura2008chirality,kakugo2011controlled,wada2015sm,wada2015biomol,sumino2012large, tanida2020gliding} that resembled the coherent motion of living organisms {\it e.g.} bacteria \cite{ben-jacob1997PhysicaA,nishiguchi2018NatCom}, fishes \cite{filella2018PRL} and sperm \cite{creppy2015pre}.
+Controlling the patterns that emerge through dynamic self-organization of motile objects, as observed in the collective motion of living organisms \cite{vicsek2012collective,couzin2003, parrish2002}, has been a long-standing great challenge.
+Recently, the dynamic patterns observed in nature have been contemplated in artificial systems by using the cytoskeletal filament microtubules (MTs) and F-actins.
+Upon propulsion by their associated biomolecular motors, the cytoskeletal filaments exhibited collective motion mediated by attractive interaction \cite{hess2005NL, tamura2011SM, kawamura2008chirality, kakugo2011controlled, wada2015sm, wada2015biomol} or crowded conditions \cite{schaller2010polar,inoue2015ns,sumino2012large}.
+Local alignment interactions, {\it i.e.}, collision-induced alignment of two self-propelled filaments, play important roles in the emergence of their collective motion \cite{schaller2010polar,inoue2015ns,sumino2012large}.
+The resulting patterns of circular mesoscopic structures, streams, and vortices exhibited local or global rotational motion along the clockwise (CW) or counterclockwise (CCW) direction \cite{kawamura2008chirality,kakugo2011controlled,wada2015sm,wada2015biomol,sumino2012large, tanida2020gliding} that resembled the coherent motion exhibited by the living organisms in nature.

-In nature, rotational force/torque of dynamic protein filaments is known to play an important role in chiral morphogenesis of cells, tissues and organisms \cite{naganathan2014active, tee2015cellular, novak2018NatCom}.
-Similarly, in the artificial systems made of cytoskeletal proteins, chiral collective behaviors have been often observed \cite{kawamura2008chirality,kakugo2011controlled,wada2015biomol,sumino2012large,kim2018large,tanida2020gliding} as well as shown in Fig. \ref{graph:fig2}(b) later.
-However, the relevance of chirality of individual elements to their collective behavior has remained elusive.